SamMolokanov/another_grape_cache/README.md

   * `max_age` - ActiveSupport time range, max cache time for client.
 Max age set as directive of the HTTP header `Cache-Control`, default 0
   * `private_cache` - Boolean, set `private/public` for the HTTP header `Cache-Control`, default false.
   * `expires_in` - parameter for caching backend (max time to live).
+  * `cache_if` - a lambda which must return a Boolean value.
+The lambda is executed in the context of an endpoint
   * `block` - should return a value for `cache_key`.
 This block is executed inside a route context, helpers are available there

 Cache hit/miss status exposed as a HTTP header `X-Cache-Status: MISS/HIT`